scaleway-terraform-modules/terraform-scaleway-domain/examples/existing-domain/README.md

-# Simple domain
+# Existing domain

-This example shows how to manage a single domain named `example.net`.
+This example shows how to import an existing domain named `example.net` in order to manage it.

 ## Usage